Correlations constrained by composite measurements: Descriptive summary of the results

 \section{Descriptive summary of the results}

 {Suppose that two parties, the ubiquitous Alice and Bob, each have three binary observables, $X$, $Y$, and $Z$, that they can measure on some shared system.
 Moreover, suppose that there exists some joint measurement that they could perform on their joint system if they were to get together, whose outcome would determine the parity of $XX$ and $ZZ$.
-That is, the joint measurement does not necessarily reveal the values that they would have obtained had they measured $X$ and $Z$ individually, but just whether or not their $XX$ and $ZZ$ measurements would have been correlated or not.\footnote{Such is the case in quantum theory, where $X$ and $Z$ are incompatible measurements, but their parity can nonetheless be measured by performing a suitable coarse graining of a standard Bell measurement.} We say that such observables {are \emph{parity readable}, and illustrate this idea in Fig.~\ref{fig:PRM}.}
+That is, the joint measurement does not necessarily reveal the values that they would have obtained had they measured $X$ and $Z$ individually, but just whether or not their $XX$ and $ZZ$ measurements would have been correlated or not.\footnote{Such is the case in quantum theory, where $X$ and $Z$ are incompatible measurements, but their parity can nonetheless be measured by performing a suitable coarse graining of a standard Bell measurement.} We say that such observables {are \emph{parity-readable}, and illustrate this idea in Fig.~\ref{fig:PRM}.}

-In this manuscript, we consider the impact that parity readability has on the correlations that can be generated in a Bell scenario {when measuring} parity readable observables.
-For example, is it possible to create PR-box correlations via parity readable observables?
+In this manuscript, we consider the impact that parity readability has on the correlations that can be generated in a Bell scenario {when measuring} parity-readable observables.
+For example, is it possible to create PR-box correlations via parity-readable observables?

-It is clear that, even within the standard quantum mechanical formalism, this imposes a restriction on the correlations which can be observed -- not all observables are parity readable, and some correlations can only be achieved by those that are not.
+It is clear that, even within the standard quantum mechanical formalism, this imposes a restriction on the correlations which can be observed -- not all observables are parity-readable, and some correlations can only be achieved by those that are not.
 However, what about if we go beyond quantum mechanics?

-We conjecture that, within this landscape of parity readable observables, quantum theory is always optimal.
-That is, any correlation that can be generated by parity readable observables, independently of which underlying physical theory they belong to, can also be generated by parity reading observables within quantum theory.
+We conjecture that, within this landscape of parity-readable observables, quantum theory is always optimal.
+That is, any correlation that can be generated by parity-readable observables, independently of which underlying (tomographically-complete) physical theory they belong to, can also be generated by parity reading observables within quantum theory.

 If this conjecture is true, then this would be in stark contrast to the landscape of arbitrary observables, in which there are correlations which cannot be realised within our quantum world.
 It would therefore show, for the first time, a way in which quantum theory is an optimal physical theory for an information theoretic task.